locaweb/heartcheck-resque/README.md

 ## Usage

-You can add a check to resque when configure the heartcheck
+You can check any resque connection that there's in your app.

 ```ruby
 Heartcheck.setup do |config|